-Neil Stacey is Associate Professor at the Leicester School of Architecture, part of the Faculty of Art Design + Humanities at DeMontfort University (DMU).
+Neil Stacey is Associate Professor, and Subject Head for Architecture, at the Leicester School of Architecture, part of the Faculty of Art Design + Humanities at DeMontfort University (DMU):-

 In recent years I have contributed to almost all roles at DMU Leicester School of Architecture, including Acting Head of School during 2017.
 Amongst other things, I am

 - co-founder and active member of Leicester Urban Observatory, a cross-discipline working forum for collaboration between DeMontfort, Leicester and Loughborough Universities and Leicester City Council;